ShathaAjjaj/Logistic-Regression/README.md

 Logistic Regression is a linear classification algorithm used for binary or multiclass classification using the sigmoid function.

+Logistic Regression is a supervised machine learning algorithm used to predict a binary outcome — meaning, it predicts whether something is yes or no, true or false, 0 or 1, etc.

+Examples:

+Will a customer buy the product?
+(Yes/No)

+🎯 When to Use Logistic Regression?

+Your target variable is binary (e.g., Yes/No).

+You want a probability output (e.g., "There's a 78% chance the customer will buy").

+You want something simple and explainable.

 ## ✅ Benefits

 Interpretable and simple